bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 *   shipping_addresses

 ## Order status
 When moving through order management, the order status is not automatically updated.
-This needs to be changed as needed.
+However, you can change this behavior as needed.

 You can specify `status_id`, which will automatically set the corresponding status.
-When `status_id` is not specified, it will be automatically set to 1, which will set status to Pending.
+When `status_id` is not specified, the automatic value is 1 and the status is Pending.

 The following statuses are of the paid type:
 * Shipped